cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

                  | 401 - Not authorized
 ===============  ===================================

-The user id provided must be unique.
+The user id provided must be unique to the ACM.
 If no user id is provided, the ACM will generate a random user id for that user.